Tomahawk Steak – Cook 100

 Once off the BBQ I let the Tomahawk Steak rest for 10 minutes before serving.

 This was the best Tomahawk Steak I had done to-date.
-I think that was, in the most-part, helped by the quality of the meat.
+I think that was, for the most part, helped by the quality of the meat.

 Previously, hunks of meat like this would have intimidated me a bit but it really is easy if you do your preparation and have the right tools to manage your cook.
 Cost can be a problem but look out for special deals in supermarkets, as they will still taste great and build your confidence cooking larger cuts of beef.